-- Make sure that the modem is enabled using the vehicle settings menu. - 2.
+- 1. Make sure that the modem is enabled using the vehicle settings menu. - 2.
 Open the FordPass app on your device and log in. - 3.
 Add your vehicle or select your vehicle if already added. - 4.
-Select the option for vehicle details. - 5.
-Select the option to activate your vehicle. - Make sure that the name on the screen matches the name shown in your FordPass account. - 7.
-Confirm that FordPass account is connected to the modem.
+Select the option to activate your vehicle - Make sure that the name on the screen matches the name shown in your FordPass account. - Confirm that FordPass account is connected to the modem.